April 22, 2023

 If you’re part of a company that offers carbon-neutral management solutions (or just have a recommendation), you can contact us here.

 Along with continuing to improve our climate impact transparency and increasing our efficiency, we’re honoring Earth Day this year by planting 50 trees with One Tree Planted.
-We chose to plant our trees in National Parks throughout the United States, so that the children we’re teaching may one day pass by the trees that their school has now helped fund by partnering with us.
+We chose to plant our trees in urban forests, biodiversity hotspots, and fire-affected forests throughout the United States, so that the children we’re teaching may one day pass by the trees that their school has now helped fund by partnering with us.
 With this initiative, we’ll be able to offset our company’s current carbon emissions.

 Olivia has background in behavioral ecology and data analysis.
 She develops and implements SEO, CRO, social media strategy, and authors multi-disciplinary content for our blog, & our social media sites.
 She's contributed to many of the STEM tie-ins within our curriculum, authored our SEL course, and is a specialist in neurodiverse learning strategies.